 What have you done to make your school or your community a better place?

-Beyond what has already been shared in your application, what do you believe makes you stand out as a strong candidate for admissions to the University of California?
+Beyond what has already been shared in your application, what do you believe makes you a strong candidate for admissions to the University of California?

-If you’re applying to the University of California, you already know you’re up against tight competition.
+If you’re applying to the University of California System, you already know you’re up against tight competition.
 Don’t be overwhelmed.
 Get the guidance of an experienced admissions specialist who will help you stand out from the highly competitive applicant pool so you can apply with confidence, and get accepted!
 Click here to get started!